 In 2012 Home Depot closed its last 7 stores and got a 160 million dollar tax charge.
 The total amount of money lost must be staggering.
 Suddenly the price of a market entry study does not seem that expensive…

-Groupon, a famous e-commerce marketplace connecting local businesses with consumers through discounts, entered China in 2011.
+Our last famous failure in China is Groupon.
+The famous e-commerce marketplace connecting local businesses with consumers through discounts, entered China in 2011.
 They brought hundreds millions to the table in setting up a Joint Venture with Tencent, one of China’s largest internet companies.

 Even before the Joint Venture was set up, problems started to erupt.
 The fact that the marketing director resigned, even before the JV was founded, gave hints of the first scandal.
 In an effort to be funny at the Super bowl, Groupon USA broadcasted a commercial which included Tibet.
 In the commercial Groupon stated that the Tibetan culture was at risk to disappear, but at least Americans can still enjoy a discounted meal at local Tibetan restaurants through Groupon.
 Understandably, due to the sensitivity of the topic Tibet in China, their partner Tencent was not amused.